How to Use OmniDiskSweeper on macOS to Find Large Files

 Subject to the size and type of your disk, OmniDiskSweeper should take at least a few minutes to run.
 While it’s running, the title bar will say it’s “sizing” and you’ll see that the numbers besides each directory have different colors.
 The numbers indicate how much space the directory is taking up, with a still-scanning number indicating that directory is still being scanned.

-Once the app is done (the word “sizing” will no longer be shown in the title bar).
-In the screenshot above, you’ll see that in my case, the /Users directory is taking up a whooping 172.6 GB of my hard disk.
+Once the app is done, the word “sizing” will no longer be shown in the title bar.
+In the screenshot above, you’ll see that in my case, the /Users directory is taking up a whopping 172.6 GB of my hard disk.
 That can present some good opportunity for clearing up my disk.
 You can browse around by clicking.

-For illustration purposes, let’s say I want to delay cleaning of my Pictures and Documents directories for the time being.
+For illustration purposes, let’s say I want to delay cleaning my Pictures and Documents directories for the time being.
 Taking up 5.8GB, the Downloads directory is low hanging fruit.
-Since this is where the Mac saves downloaded files, I double-click it the directory – opening Finder – and verifies that there isn’t any file that I want to keep.
+Since this is where the Mac saves downloaded files, I double-click the directory, open it in Finder, and verify that there isn’t any file that I want to keep.
 I then empty the entire Downloads directory.

-Repeat this process for the bigger directories that aren’t managed by the system (such as Library) and you’ll be able to trim a lot of fats from your drive.
+Repeat this process for the bigger directories that aren’t managed by the system, and you’ll be able to trim a lot of space from your drive.
+Be more careful with Library, photo libraries, app support folders, and anything you do not recognize.

 Is OmniDiskSweeper free?